gravitational/teleport/e/rfd/0004e-teleport-idp.md

 ##### Using Teleport's `AuthenticateRequest` before allowing SAML IdP access

-When attempting to access any SAML IdP endpoint, Teleport will attempt to authenticate the request using the `AuthenticateRequest` funcion in `lib/web/apiserver.go`.
+When attempting to access any SAML IdP endpoint, except for the metadata endpoint `/enterprise/saml-idp/metadata` which will be served over unauthenticated requests, Teleport will attempt to authenticate the request using the `AuthenticateRequest` funcion in `lib/web/apiserver.go`.
 This will push the user through the regular Teleport authentication flow before allowing access.
 This works seamlessly for both Teleport native user management and connector enabled authentication within